I was that judgmental mom last week.

 Ugg, I’m so annoyed with myself.
 I always promised myself I would never be one of “those moms.”

 You know the type, the ones who are constantly judging others while holding themselves up as the perfect moms.

 I’m typically a pretty non-judgmental person, so I thought I was doing pretty good.
 Last week, I had one of those moments.

 Another Mom brought her baby to church in pajamas.

 I know absolutely horrible.
 I’m still in shock that she would do such a horrible thing.

 Really, how stupid is my thought process?
 Who in the world cares?
-Obviously, I did.
-I’m ashamed of myself for caring even for those few minutes.
+Obviously, I did and I’m ashamed of myself for caring even for those few minutes.